 - Substance Abuse and Mental Health Services Administration—Evidence-Based Practices Resource Center

 If a prevention strategy is not in this list, you must get approval before you use grant dollars.
 Contact email@example.com for more details.

 These prevention strategies are important parts of a full community approach to reducing substance use.
 They do not, however, meet requirements for the Substance Abuse Prevention and Treatment Block Grant:

 - Consumer recovery services

 - Domestic violence prevention

 Alliance for Wisconsin Youth

-The Wisconsin Department of Health Services encourages county and tribal behavioral health staff to participate in local coalitions focused on substance use disorder prevention.
-The Alliance for Wisconsin Youth is an organization of over 100 community coalitions covering all regions of the state.
-Substance Abuse Prevention and Treatment Grant prevention dollars may be used to cover the costs of staff time spent participating in coalition work or multi-agency collaborative groups focused on the prevention of substance use disorders.
+We encourage county and tribal behavioral health staff to partner with local coalitions focused on substance use disorder prevention.
+A great resource is the Alliance for Wisconsin Youth.
+They are made up of over 100 community coalitions in all regions of the state.
+You can use Substance Abuse Prevention and Treatment Grant dollars to pay for staff work with the coalition or other groups focused on preventing substance use disorders.

 Questions about SAP-SIS?
 Email firstname.lastname@example.org.